mozilla/gecko-dev/toolkit/content/widgets/moz-checkbox/README.stories.md

 ### Setting a description

-In order to set a description, use the `discription` attribute.
+In order to set a description, use the `description` attribute.
 In general, the description should be controlled by Fluent (and is the preferred way of handling descriptions).

 ```html